-Many of Richard’s cases are referred from other law firms when the need for counsel with particular online advertising compliance and litigation experience is required.
+Many of FTC attorney Richard Newman’s cases are referred from other law firms when the need for counsel with particular online advertising compliance and litigation experience is required.
 Those in the legal community seeking veteran consumer-protection defense counsel have referred him numerous cases over the years when their own clients are faced with FTC investigations and enforcement matters.

 He focuses on Internet law, technology law advertising law, digital media and government litigation.
 Richard represents clients in high profile investigations and litigation matters, and provides counseling to clients on affiliate marketing, regulatory compliance and best practices, claim substantiation, social media, privacy and data security, and other issues in the Internet advertising space.